-1.6.
-One Process Stakeholders
+1.4.
+Community Based Process

-One Process Stakeholders are members of the Dominican University community (faculty and staff) trained to implement this process for a just and humane campus and to offer support to parties involved in the process.
-Confidential Resources, Mediators, Investigators, and Investigation Advocates may be faculty and staff members of the community trained by the Chief Diversity Officer.
-Outside investigators can be hired in cases where impartiality or timeliness require additional personnel.
-Each of the roles within the One Process system is specialized and members of the Dominican University community generally serve in only one capacity during an academic year.
+Members of the Dominican University community (faculty/staff/student) are trained to implement this process for a just and humane campus and to offer support.
+Confidential Resources, Mediators, Investigators, and Investigation Advocates may be faculty and staff members of the community trained by the One Process/Title IX Coordinator or the Committee on Climate, Equity, and Inclusion.
+Each of the One Process roles is specialized and members of the Dominican University community should serve in only one capacity during an academic year.
 The roles of One Process stakeholders are defined below: